-- Large spherical search ellipse (~100 m to 200 m in all directions). - Inverse distance to the 1st power (1st power allows for smooth transition of widths between samples). - Minimum of 3 and maximum of 3 samples per estimate. - Maximum of 2 samples per elevation forcing ellipse to search for samples on different plan section to account for change in thickness on plan and vertical sections.
+- Large spherical search ellipse (~100 m to 200 m in all directions). - Inverse distance to the 1st power (1st power allows for smooth transition of widths between samples). - Minimum of 3 and maximum of 3 samples per estimate. - Maximum of 2 samples per elevation forcing ellipse to search for samples on different plan sections to account for change in thickness on plan and vertical sections.

-See Figure 17.1 and 17.2.
+See Figures 14.1 and 14.2.

-Figure 17.1 Conceptual Diagram for Generation of Vein Width Sample Sets (I)
+Figure 14.1 Conceptual Diagram for Generation of Vein Width Sample Sets (I)

-Figure 17.2 Conceptual Diagram for Generation of Vein Width Sample Sets (II)
+Figure 14.2 Conceptual Diagram for Generation of Vein Width Sample Sets (II)

-17.2.3 Geological Interpretations
+14.2.3 Geological Interpretations

-Separate mineral constraints were used for estimation of the various geologically distinct domains.
+Separate mineral constraints were used for estimation of the various geologically distinct domains in the 2011 estimate.
 These were constructed as wireframe solids by Fladgate using Gemcom[©] Gems, Mapinfo[®] and Datamine[®] Studio 3 software.
 Datamine Studio 3 and Gemcom Gems were used for the block modelling process.

-Veins 1 and 5 were modelled based on historical underground drift plans.
+Veins 1 and 5 were modelled in 2011 based on historical underground drift plans.
 The outline of the mapped vein was traced from rectified scanned images, extended along strike and down-dip to drill hole intercepts and designated with an elevation based on the level elevation, essentially modelled in 2D.
-This method is demonstrated in Figure 17.3.
-The rest of the veins on the property, except for The No. 19 Vein, were modelled in much the same fashion with the exception that the vein trace was modelled at drift elevation and was adjusted and snapped to vein intercepts.
+This method is demonstrated in Figure 14.3.
+For 2016, the modelled extents of the vein, based on drift plans, remained largely unchanged but the additional new drill intercepts were flagged to the zones.
+The rest of the veins on the property were modelled in much the same fashion with the exception that the vein trace was modelled at drift elevation and was adjusted and snapped to vein intercepts.